edf-hpc/unclebench/docs/source/ubench.md

 Ubench provides the following commands:

     ubench-fetch
-	Fetch benchmarks sources and test cases from a distant server configurated in UBENCH_CONF_DIR to UBENCH_RESOURCE_DIR.
+	Fetch benchmarks sources and test cases from a distant server to UBENCH_RESOURCE_DIR.

     ubench-run
 	Execute benchmarks located in UBENCH_BENCHMARK_DIR in UBENCH_RUN_DIR_BENCH.